Digital Marketers, Here’s How to Manage Your Time Better

 - SEMrush: One of the most powerful digital marketing tools that make the life of a digital marketer easier.
 I use the full marketing suite consisting of a powerful keyword research tool, on-page SEO checker, a competitor analysis tool, a rank tracker, a social media manager, PR monitoring, a PPC competitor analysis tool, etc. SEMrush helps me gather quick data for my projects, take immediate actions, and present reports to my clients.

 - ZeroBounce: Invalid email addresses can ruin email marketing campaigns.
 ZeroBounce checks every email in your database to improve your email campaign performance.
 It’s important that your list remains clean.
 Thankfully, this tool is fast and accurate and saves lots of time.
+You can use ZeroBounce to clean email lists in bulk and to verify email addresses in real time, as they’re subscribing to your list.

 - Buffer: With Buffer, you can automate your social media marketing efforts.
 There is no need to log in to different social profiles daily to post an update.
 You can schedule all your posts on the leading social channels, in advance.
 This tool saves time and makes social media management a breeze.
 In addition, the software also offers reports measuring the performance of your social campaigns.